Beyond Jack-O’-Lanterns: 21 Creative and Tasty Ways to Use Pumpkins

-14. Create a Pumpkin Birdfeeder
+14. Create a Pumpkin Bird Feeder

-15. Save Them for Your Thanksgiving Table
+15. Decorate the Thanksgiving Table

 No need to spend extra money on table decorations — plan to keep a pumpkin or two, and you’ll be all set.
 Use Pinterest for ideas and inspiration.
 In their natural orange, they are warm and traditional.
 Spray paint them white and pumpkins become elegant and fairy tale like.

 Your pumpkins will make it to Thanksgiving, as long as you choose wisely.
 An uncarved, healthy pumpkin “can last 8 to 12 weeks,” Cornell University horticulturalist Steve Reiners told NPR.